learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 each of the movie's genres within its own `<span>` tag.

-You'll need to use the `useParams` hook to get URL parameter data about which movie you want to render, then use that data to render the appropriate movie.
+You'll need to use the `useParams` hook to get URL parameter data about which movie you want to render, then use that data to fetch and render the appropriate movie.

 ### Directors